Jordan Lam

-Jordan Lam Lok Kan (林樂勤; born 2 February 1999) is a Hong Kong professional footballer who currently plays as a left winger or a left back for Hong Kong Premier League club Kitchee and the Hong Kong national team.
+Jordan Lam Lok Kan (林樂勤; born 2 February 1999) is a professional footballer who currently plays as a left winger or a left back for Hong Kong Premier League club Kitchee.
+Born in the United States, he represents the Hong Kong national team.

-Youth career
+Early life

-Born in Hong Kong, Lam's family moved to Temple City, California when he was several months old.
+Lam was born in Monterey, California, to parents from Hong Kong.
+His family moved to Temple City when he was several months old.
 Due to his father's need to frequently travel between Hong Kong and Los Angeles for work, the family decided to sell their house in Temple City and move back to Hong Kong after a few years.